gelmio/oblivious-svelte/oblivious/Oblivious.md

 The market opens up, and I burst out onto an open road in full sunshine.
 Thank *Christ*.
 I suck in the air and try to calm the fuck down.
-With the sun back I can get a rough idea of the points of compass - a very rough idea - but I've got no fucking idea where *I* am.
+With the sun back I can get a rough idea of the points of the compass - a very rough idea - but I've got no fucking idea where *I* am.
 Zero.
 With all that walking I could be anywhere...
 I take a guess; south.
 And set off.
 ---